joshuavetos/ai-literacy-lab/00_Environment_Setup/README.md

 ## Why it is reproducible

-- **Immutable base image.** The Dockerfile starts from `ubuntu:22.04`, a publicly versioned image.
-Every `apt-get` invocation installs specific packages at the versions published with that release, so the build always begins from a known state.
+- **Minimal deterministic base image.** The Dockerfile starts from `python:3.10-slim` and contains no network package installs.
+Everything required to run the demos ships in the repository.
-- **Offline model + deterministic binaries.** The build step compiles `llama.cpp` inside the container and downloads a tiny GGUF model into `/models`.
-Because this happens during the image build, the same artifacts are baked into every container run.
+- **Offline inference stub.** Instead of downloading `llama.cpp`, the image copies `local_llm_server.py` and a curated `model_responses.json`.
+The HTTP server reproduces each sandbox flaw and fix deterministically with zero Internet dependencies.
-- **Pinned Python dependencies.** `requirements.txt` lists exact versions (pytest 8.3.1, requests 2.32.3, markdownlint-cli 0.40.0).
-The build caches the wheel files inside the image, guaranteeing that test scripts execute with the same libraries no matter where the container runs.
+- **Vendored test runner.** `pytest` and its transitive dependencies live under `00_Environment_Setup/vendor`.
+The image sets `PYTHONPATH` accordingly, so `python -m pytest sandbox` works without `pip`.
 - **Single command orchestration.** `docker-compose.yml` launches two services—an LLM server and a verifier—on the same virtual network.
 Since Docker orchestrates the lifecycle, port bindings, and startup order, each run of `docker-compose up` reproduces the identical topology.
 - **Automated verification pipeline.** The GitHub Actions workflow runs the same Docker Compose commands on every push or pull request.
 CI serves as a watchdog that immediately flags any configuration drift.